MolecularBioinformatics/sbml-mod-ws/README.md

 The web service can be started by `./bin/serverd start` or `./bin/serverd debug`.
 For more serverd parameters, run `./bin/serverd`.

-If the computer or service should crash, you need to clean up the server by running `./bin/serverd stop` before starting it again (with `./bin/serverd start`).
+If the service should stop unexpectedly (e.g. by shutting down the computer), you need to clean up the server by running `./bin/serverd stop` before starting it again (with `./bin/serverd start`).

 Access service
 --------------